RedisLabsModules/secondary/README.md

 Indexes need to be pre-defined with a schema in order to work, but they do not enforce a schema.

+# Building and setting up

+1. Clone/download the module source code.
+2. using cmake, boo

 ## Using Raw Indexes